Skip to Main Content

 • “Sometimes I feel sad, and crying is one way to help get my feelings out.”

-• “Daddy is feeling really crummy right now.
+• “Daddy is feeling crummy right now.
 How are you feeling?”

-Sometimes, parents don’t know what to say.
-It’s ok for parents to delay answering a question until they feel better prepared.
-The most important thing to communicate to children is that it is ok to ask questions.
 If children know that parents are also wrestling with answers, then they can be more honest about their own struggles.
-A simple response might be: “That is a tough question.
+A simple response might be, “That is a tough question.
 I have been thinking about it, too.”

-One way to support the grieving process is doing something with children to honor and remember their brother or sister.
-Children might have ideas about what they would like to do, and these ideas can be a source of great comfort.
-Examples include:
+One way to support grieving children is to do something with them to honor and remember their brother or sister.
+Children might have ideas about what they would like to do.
+These ideas can be a source of great comfort.

-• Making a book of quotes, memorable stories, or photos
+• Make a book of quotes, memorable stories, or photos.

-• Creating a book about the child’s life or favorite memories together
+• Create a book about the child’s life or favorite memories together.

-• Creating a blog or journal about the child
+• Create a blog or journal about the child.

-• Saying goodbye in a letter or speech that can be given to special people
+• Say goodbye in a letter or speech that can be given to special people (or placed with the deceased prior to burial).

-• Planting a tree or flower in the child’s memory
+• Plant a tree or flower in the child’s memory.

-• Writing on the outside of a balloon, or putting messages inside the balloon, and releasing the balloon into the sky
+• Write on the outside of a balloon, or put messages inside the balloon, and release the balloon into the sky.

-• Finding a special item the child can take care of and keep close
+• Find a special item the child can take care of and keep close.